 While this redeployment was being completed, gaps inevitably appeared in the line and the remnants of General Dietrich von Saucken’s 2nd Army, which had been trapped in a pocket near Danzig, managed to escape into the delta of the Vistula river.

 The 1st Belorussian Front’s initial attack was a disaster, for Heinrici had anticipated the move and withdrawn the defence from the first line of trenches just before the Soviet barrage destroyed them.
 Then the light of 143 searchlights, intended to blind the defenders, was diffused by the early morning mist and in fact made useful silhouettes of the attacking Soviet soldiers.
 The swampy ground proved to be a great hindrance, and a German counter-barrage inflicted very heavy losses on the Soviets.
-Frustrated by the slow advance, or on the direct orders of the Stavka, Zhukov threw in his reserves, which in his plan were to have been held back to exploit the expected breakthrough.
-By early evening, an advance of almost 3.75 miles (6 km) had been achieved in some areas, but in overall terms the German line remained relatively intact.
+Frustrated by the slow advance, or on the direct orders of the Stavka, Zhukov committed his reserves, which he had planned to hold back for the exploitation of the expected breakthrough.
+By a time early in the evening, an advance of almost 3.75 miles (6 km) had been achieved in some areas, but in overall terms the German line remained relatively intact.
 Zhukov was forced to report that the 'Seelow-Berlin Offensive' was not going as planned.

 Rokossovsky’s 2nd Belorussian Front started its offensive to the north of Berlin, between Schwedt in the south and the Baltic Sea coast north of Stettin, with General Leytenant Georgi K. Kozlov’s 19th Army, General Leytenant Ivan I. Fedyuninsky’s 2nd Shock Army, General Leytenant Pavel I. Batov’s 65th Army, General Leytenant Vasili S. Popov’s 70th Army and General Leytenant Ivan T. Grishin’s 49th Army, from north to south, against General Hasso-Eccard Freiherr von Manteuffel’s 3rd Panzerarmee of Heeresgruppe 'Weichsel'.